UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

     corr_len_label = r"$l$"
     fit.set_kernel("matern32", [corr_len_guess], [corr_len_label])

+MCMC takes a Bayesian approach to estimating our parameters of interest by approximating their posterior distributions i.e. their best fit values given the data.
+In order to perform this type of Bayesian analysis you will need to define priors, which are your own estimations of what these parameter values might be.
+Since we usually don't know much about the data, we will use uniform priors, essentially estimating the same probability for each value.
-Priors are required for a Bayesian analysis, so if you are prefering the MCMC method, you will need to define them.
-We will use uniform priors, so all we will specify are the bounds to the uniform prior.
+All we will need to specify in this case are the bounds/range of values to the uniform prior.
 This same code can also be used to specify parameter bounds for the maximum likelihood approach, but setting bounds is not required for that technique.
-The priors in the x/y posible will be flat in linear space, and the priors on the flux scaling and kernel parameters will be flat in log space, since they are scale paramters.
-In the following function below, we will set the boundaries of the priors.
+The priors in the x/y possible will be flat in linear space, and the priors on the flux scaling and kernel parameters will be flat in log space, since they are scale parameters.
+In the function below, we will set the boundaries of the priors.
 The first two values are for x/y and they basically say how far away (in pixels) from the guessed position of the planet can the chains wander.
-For the rest of the parameters, the values say how many ordres of magnitude can the chains go from the guessed value (e.g. a value of 1 means we allow a factor of 10 variation in the value).
+For the rest of the parameters, the values specify how many orders of magnitude the chains can go from the guessed value (e.g. a value of 1 means we allow a factor of 10 variation in the value).

 .. code-block:: python